onnx/onnx/docs/Operators.md

   Produces a slice of the input tensor along multiple axes.
-Similar to numpy: https://docs.scipy.org/doc/numpy/reference/arrays.indexing.html Slice uses `starts`, `ends`, `axes` and `steps` inputs to specify the start and end dimensions and step for each axis in the list of axes, it uses this information to slice the input `data` tensor.
+Similar to numpy: https://docs.scipy.org/doc/numpy/reference/arrays.indexing.html Slices uses `starts`, `ends`, `axes` and `steps` inputs to specify the start and end dimension and step for each axis in the list of axes, it uses this information to slice the input `data` tensor.
 If a negative value is passed for any of the start or end indices, it represents number of elements before the end of that dimension.
 If the value passed to start or end is larger than the `n` (the